-The list below is just a sampling of the more than 815 four-year colleges that do not require the SAT or ACT.
-I have, however, included all of the highly selective schools that don't require scores.
-To see a complete list, visit the FairTest website .
-Also be sure to check out my list of 20 Great Colleges for Students with Low SAT Scores.
+The list below is just a sampling of more than 1,080 four-year colleges that do not require the SAT or ACT.
+The list includes most of the highly selective schools that don't require scores.
+To see a complete list, visit the FairTest website.
+Also be sure to check out our list of 20 Great Colleges for Students with Low SAT Scores.

 Colleges don't use test scores for many reasons.
 Some technical schools, music schools and art schools don't see the ACT and SAT as good measures of the types of skills they require.
-Other schools recognize that the SAT and ACT limit their applicant pools and give unfair advantage to students from schools or families that can afford test prep courses.
-You will also find on the FairTest list that many schools with strong religious affiliations do not require standardized tests.
+Other colleges recognize that the SAT and ACT limit their applicant pools and give an unfair advantage to students from schools or families that can afford test prep courses.
+You will also see from the FairTest list that many schools with strong religious affiliations do not require standardized tests.

 - Arizona State University at Tempe